The More ‘Fish’ at an Online Poker Room, the Bigger Your Profits Will Be

 - Employ table selection, knowing when to join a game and (more importantly) when to leave.
 You’ll can boost your wins further by targeting specific players.

 Since I first started playing online poker, there have been a lot of changes in the sites.
-Here are the ones which I believe are the softest / fishiest right now in 2021.
-You’ll find more about the reasoning for the softeness of play on each site and which specific games it is best for below:
+Here are the ones which I believe are the softest / fishiest right now in 2023.
+You’ll find more about the reasoning for the softness of play on each site and which specific games it is best for below:

-Note that US / Worldwide players will see more options in the section below that gives detail on the individual rooms:
+Note that both US and Worldwide players will see more options in the section below that gives detail on the individual rooms:

 There is a lot of information below here is what is covered:

 - Recreational players and pro grinders, how they differ and why it matters